-So, how can you avoid data roaming charges while you're abroad?
+How can you avoid data roaming charges while you're abroad?

 Change your settings to avoid data roaming charges

-If you want to have a little more freedom, you can turn off the Data Roaming slider.
-This will help you avoid charges by restricting your access to the cellular data when you're abroad.
 If you try to use an app that requires internet access while data roaming is turned off, it will prompt you to manually switch data roaming back on unless you're connected to WiFi.

 Get a data bundle to avoid unexpected charges